calua-83/Hypothesis_testing_and_Statistical_Analysis/README.md

   ###  Hypothesis 3: Sales are higher for certain product categories due to seasonal trends.
   #### Collect Dataset To Use
+  After executing the query and categorizing sales data by season, we analyzed total sales and quantities across product categories.
+  This initial grouping provides a snapshot of how each product category performs in different seasons.

+  #### Perform Statistical Analysis
+  The ANOVA test was used to determine if there are significant differences in sales between the four seasons (Winter, Spring, Summer, and Fall).
+This test compares the means of sales across the seasons and checks for significant variation.
+•	F-value: The F-statistic helps assess the variance between the groups (sales across seasons) versus the variance within the groups (sales within each season).
+•	p-value: The p-value indicates whether the observed differences in sales across the seasons are statistically significant.

   #### Findings
+  •	Hypothesis:
+    o	Null Hypothesis (H₀): Sales are not significantly different across seasons. o	Alternative Hypothesis (H₁): Sales are significantly different across seasons

   ### Resons and recomadation